-(c) Whether the applicant has demonstrated that adequate budget and financial controls are in place to properly administer the grant; and priority order that may be funded if any of the recommended grants are not awarded.
+(c) Whether the applicant has demonstrated that adequate budget and financial controls are in place to properly administer the grant; and awarded.

 (d) Any other criteria determined by the director prior to the announcement of the availability of grant funding, and which are contained in that announcement.